4-H Shooting Sports National Championships Rules & Forms

 All shooting equipment, except Shotgun, and supplies must be inspected at the Check-in Station on Sunday at the designated times and locations listed on the Schedule.
 Shotgun participants DO NOT need to check-in their guns or equipment prior to competing.
 No equipment check-in scheduled for Monday.
-Equipment may be checked at any time before, during, or following competition to insure compliance of the event rules.
+Equipment may be checked at any time before, during, or following competition to ensure compliance with the event rules.

 Participants should open and print their respective discipline check-in sheet below.
 Complete the requested information and bring TWO copies of their form with them to their discipline Check-in Station at Nationals or follow the email directions on the form, if provided.
 This will enable crews to inspect and process your equipment in a timely manner.
 Thanks for your cooperation.